 - Barrett students entering with upper division status must complete 21 honors credits, all of which must be upper division and one of which must be HON 394 The History of Ideas, a 3 credit seminar.
 The History of Ideas must be completed during the first semester that the student enrolls in Barrett, The Honors College.

-To ensure completion of requirements we require Mandatory Honors Advising every 1st, 3rd, and 6th semester.
+To ensure completion of requirements we require Mandatory Honors Advising during the 1st, 2nd, and 3rd year in Barrett.

-- Advising is required in the Fall semester for first and second year honors students.
+- Advising is required for first and second year honors students.

 Advising will focus on honors requirements, special honors opportunities, adjustment and involvement on campus, and future goals and plans.
 Failure to come in for first and second year advising will result in ineligibility for priority class registration.

-- Advising is required in the Spring semester for third year honors students.
+- Advising is required for third year honors students.
 This is referred to as upper division advising.

 Advising will focus on progress towards honors credit hour requirements and a detailed explanation of the thesis/creative project guidelines, process and due dates.
 Failure to come in for upper division advising will result in ineligibility for priority class registration.